Lost Pets

 Please remember that the best, cheapest and most convenient way of ensuring your pet is traceable is to have it micro-chipped.
 If a stray rabbit is taken to any vet or rescue centre it will immediately scanned to see if it is micro chipped.
 If your rabbit is chipped then you will be contacted immediately and reunited with your furry friend.
 Micro chipping only works if the contact details for the microchip are correct and up to date.
 It is your responsibility to make sure the microchip company has your up to date details.

-Your small animal is just as important as a dog or a cat, and just as dependent upon you to be responsible for it, so don’t give up and certainly don’t ‘not bother’ trying to find them if they do go missing!
+Your small animal is just as important as a dog or a cat, and just as dependent upon you to be responsible for it, so don’t give up!

 Donate Here